 The remaining 14,877,469 shares of common stock, assuming conversion of all shares of preferred stock, held by existing shareholders as of March 31, 1999 were issued and sold by us in reliance on exemptions from the registration requirements of the Securities Act.
-All of these shares will be subject to lock-up agreements described below on the effective date of the offering.
-Upon expiration of the lock-up agreements 180 days after the effective date, 14,727,469 shares will become eligible for sale, subject in most cases to the limitations of Rules 144 and 701.
+Of these shares, 14,757,469 shares will be subject to lock-up agreements described below on the effective date of the offering.
+Upon expiration of the lock-up agreements 180 days after the effective date, 14,607,469 shares will become eligible for sale, subject in most cases to the limitations of Rules 144 and 701.
 In addition, holders of stock options and warrants could exercise their options and warrants and sell the shares issued upon exercise as described below.